-Regardless of the type of mortgage you choose, the mortgage preapproval should be your first step.
+Regardless of the type of mortgage you choose, the mortgage pre-approval should be your first step.
 Research shows that a pre-approved home buyer has 97% of the buying power of a cash buyer!
-In addition, many realtors and sellers alike will demand buyers be pre approved before considering a offer.
+In addition, many realtors and sellers alike will demand buyers be pre approved before considering an offer.

 National Mortgage Pre-Qualification:

 This is when your loan application is processed and your credit is also checked.
-The entire process typically takes around 30 min to complete.
+The entire process typically takes around 20 min to complete.
 At this time your debt to income ratios are calculated to determine the purchase price that you can afford.
-All the information you provide to the mortgage specialist is based on your word (income, job history, bank/asset information, etc) The only thing that can be 100% verified at this is point is your credit and debts, which is a critical part.
-Assuming you are telling the truth, everything the mortgage specialist tells you should be accurate.
+All the information you provide to the mortgage specialist is based on your word (income, job history, bank/asset information, etc) The only thing that can be 100% verified at this is the point is your credit and debts, which is the most critical part.
+Assuming the information you provide is 100% accurate, everything the mortgage specialist tells you should be accurate as well.
 Once this evaluation is complete, the mortgage specialist can issue a letter of pre-qualification to you.

 National Mortgage Pre-Approval:

 Basically, everything noted above.
 The key difference is all the information you provided on your loan application is VERIFIED and checked at this point.
 During the pre approval process, your loan specialist will ask that you deliver all the documents needed for underwriting purposes.